aridjayarecipes/cutesrecipes.web.app/content/post/2349-how-to-prepare-favorite-chocolate-pumpkin-muffins.md

 1. Prepare 1/2 cup chocolate chips

-You can't taste the pumpkin at all and they are so good.
-Pumpkin is so delicious and I want to load it into every possible recipe once fall rolls around because there's just something so festive about it!
+You can&#39;t taste the pumpkin at all and they are so good.
+Pumpkin is so delicious and I want to load it into every possible recipe once fall rolls around because there&#39;s just something so festive about it!
 See more ideas about chocolate pumpkin muffins, pumpkin muffins, pumpkin chocolate.
 Pumpkin Chocolate Muffins - These deliciously moist pumpkin muffins are swirled with chocolate and perfectly spiced.

 <!--inarticleads2-->